-WHEREAS, the proposed General Plan Amendment and Special Use District would not result in increased development potential from what is permitted under the existing height and bulk districts; and to the project site, and revision to the Zoning Map SU07 and H07 to implement the Project.
+WHEREAS, the proposed General Plan Amendment, Special Use District and Height and Bulk District Reclassification would not result in increased development potential from what is permitted under the existing height and bulk district; and

+WHEREAS, the Project proposes neighborhood-serving amenities, such as new ground floor retail; proposed new publicly accessible open space, improved pedestrian connectivity, enhanced public service, and incorporation of sustainability features into the Project; and

+WHEREAS, the City Attorney's Office drafted a Proposed Ordinance in order to make the necessary amendments to the General Plan to implement the Project.
 The Office of the City Attorney approved the Proposed Ordinance as to form; and

-WHEREAS, the Project proposes neighborhood-serving amenities, such as new ground floor retail; proposes new publicly accessible open space, improved pedestrian connectivity, enhanced public service and incorporation of sustainability features into the Project; and

-WHEREAS, the City Attorney's Office drafted a Proposed Ordinance to make the necessary amendments to the Planning Code related to creation of a special use district, modification of bulk controls applicable

 WHEREAS, on November 9, 2016, the Planning Department published a Draft Environmental Impact Report ("DEIR") for public review (Case No. 2014-000362ENV).
 The DEIR was available for public comment until January 4, 2017.
 On December 15, 2016, the Commission conducted a duly noticed public hearing at a 10:00 a.m. meeting to solicit comments regarding the DEIR.
 On March 9, 2017, the Department published a Comments and Responses document, responding to comments made regarding the DEIR prepared for the Project.
 Together, the Comments and Responses document and DEIR comprise the Final EIR ("FEIR").
+On

-On March 23, 2017, the Planning Commission conducted a duly noticed public hearing at a regularly scheduled meeting to certify the FEIR; and
+March 23, 2017, the Planning Commission conducted a duly noticed public hearing at a regularly scheduled meeting to certify the FEIR; and

-WHEREAS, on March 23, 2017, the Commission adopted the FEIR and the mitigation and improvement measures contained in the Mitigation Monitoring and Reporting Program ("MMRP"), attached as Attachment B of the CEQA Findings Motion No. 19884; and
+WHEREAS, on March 23, 2017, the Commission adopted the FEIR and the mitigation and improvement measures contained in the Mitigation Monitoring and Reporting Program ("MMRP"), attached as Attachment B of the CEQA Findings Motion No. No. 19884; and